 Olly Todd is one of our favourite skaters and a poet.
 What’s your favourite thing in his Landscape Skateboards portraits section?

-Outside of skateboarding, are there any artists, musicians, filmmakers that you respect?
+Outside of skating, are there any artists, musicians or filmmakers that you respect?

-Who’s on the team and what is the company ethos?
+Who’s on the team and what is the ethos?

 Does Victim have any upcoming releases that you want the people out there to know about?

 No, ha.
 The brand is actually a bit of a hybrid.